Comments Positive ones only

 What? |

-I found myself a secret weapon to predict the Oscar nominees: A mathematical and statistical Formula, based on the relation between the pre-Oscar awards and the Oscar nominees in the last 13 years.
+I found myself a secret weapon to predict the Oscar nominees: a mathematical and statistical formula, based on the relation between pre-Oscar awards and past Oscar nominees over the last 13 years.

 |